Learning Assistant Program

 - Participation in the program helps LAs develop communication and group facilitation skills.

 - LAs will have a unique opportunity to work closely with faculty and staff in their fields.
-LAs will have the opportunity to participate in seminars and training sessions with some of the top university research faculty who are interested in teaching and learning.

 - LAs will have a unique opportunity to meet and work with other students, and to help other students succeed in their courses.